 The Identify tool allows you to interact with the map canvas and get information on features in a pop-up window.

-To identify features, use View \rightarrow Identify features or press Ctrl + Shift + I, or click on the Identify features icon in the toolbar.
+To identify features, use $View \rightarrow Identify$ features or press Ctrl + Shift + I, or click on the ightarrow Identify features icon in the toolbar.

 If you click on several features, the Identify results dialog will list information about all the selected features.
-The first item is the number of the layer in the list of results, followed by the layer name.
+The first item is the number of the feature in the list of results, followed by the layer name.
 Then, its first child will be the name of a field with its value.
-The first field is the one selected in Properties \rightarrow Display.
 Finally, all information about the feature is displayed.